FuturICT2/TokenCreatorApp/README.md

 ![Settings view](./screenshots/img10.png)

+## Adding functionality to the app
+Integrating a new ﬁeld to the form is extremely easy:
+1. In app/containers/Creator.js, add the name of the variable and give it a default value (under initialValue on line 52), and the necessary validation (under validationSchema on line 67) in the Formik component.
+2. Add the Input ﬁeld inside the React.Fragment component (between lines 102 and 182), making sure you respect other Input ﬁelds.
+3. If the value is a non-integer value, then nothing else needs to be done.
+If it is an integer, this value must be parsed to a string in app/actions/apiActions.js, under fetchCreateToken() on line 195.
+This must be done after the serverToken declaration (line 196), and before the return function (line 202).
+Eg. We want to add a variable called initialSupply, we’d write serverToken.initialSupply = parseInt(token.initialSupply) on line 201 of app/actions/apiActions.js.
+The reason it must be parsed ﬁrst is because the Fin4 server will return an error if numbers aren’t parsed as strings.

 ## About React Native and Redux

 In React and React Native, different components are conflated together into other components to make an app.
 The idea is that the smaller components, or presentational components, used by other bigger components are reusable.
 These bigger components are sometimes called smart components or containers.
 These will also host the business logic.